expo/expo/packages/@expo/use-updates/README.md

 # @expo/use-updates

 An easier to use, declarative JavaScript API for the [`expo-updates`](https://docs.expo.dev/versions/latest/sdk/updates/) module.

-- Wrap existing asynchronous methods and native event listener
+The API wraps existing asynchronous methods and does not require the developer to add an event listener.
-- No asynchronous methods needed

 ## Notes